Coolcord/Level-Headed/README.md

  ## FAQ

-**Q: What's new in "Graphical Wrap-up" (v0.3.4)?**

- A: This update focuses on implementing the remaining graphical features that were planned.
-While more graphics packs and player sprites may be included in future updates, development will no longer focus on these elements.
-These new features include the color palette randomizer, the graphics combiner, the player palette randomizer, and the new player sprites.
-The other important feature of this update is the ability to use the *original levels* from SMB1 with Level-Headed.
-This basically allows Level-Headed to act more like a traditional randomizer for the players who prefer that feature.
-Enemies in level scripts can now also be randomized, allowing for a new experience with the original game, or a more unique take on the randomly generated levels.

-**Q: What's new in "Gameplay Wrap-up" (v0.3.3)?**

- A: v0.3.3 focuses on numerous minor gameplay features, such as new powerups and enemy behaviors.
-Most of these enemy behaviors are used to assist in making games easier or harder depending on the difficulty setting and are accomplished via ROM hacks.
-New spiny egg behaviors have also been added to make Lakitus more interesting.
-Midpoints can now also be used on every level (assuming it isn't a castle level).

- The largest feature of this update is Chacky's "Remove Vertical Object Limit" patch.
-This patch allows for more than 3 objects to be placed at one x coordinate, potentially allowing for more complicated level designs. v0.3.3 only uses this patch to fix a rare bug, but future versions of the level generator will take full advantage of its features.

-**Q: What's new in "The Midpoints Strike Back!" (v0.3.2)?**

- A: Midpoints have, by far, been the most requested feature for Level-Headed.
-While the first public release of Level-Headed ("Water Vapor" v0.1.0) had midpoints, it was a very unreliable feature.
-In some circumstances, the player would be put in an unwinnable state or placed over a hole and die repeatedly until a game over.
-Attempts were made to fix the bugs in the system, but ultimately, it was determined that midpoints should be completely scrapped until a later date.

- Since then, more work as gone into the midpoint handler, and it's now ready to be reimplemented.
-However, there is a catch.
-In order for midpoints to work properly, worlds **must** have 4 levels each.
-Any more or less throw off what SMB1 expects, causing the wrong midpoint to be loaded.
-The fix for this requires assembly and has been implemented in v0.3.3.

- **Q: What's new in "Less Excess" (v0.3.1)?**

- A: The Less Excess update solves the problem of later levels being way too long in some games.
-Level length is limited based upon the specified difficulty.
-Later levels are still longer, but they won't be as long as they were in v0.3.0 (unless the Level Length setting is set to "As long as possible").
-In addition, level type can affect level length.
-Underwater levels are 40% shorter and Island levels are 10% shorter.
-If the levels are auto scrollers, their size will be reduced by an additional 30%.
-From there, an additional 4% length is added for each skill level, maxing out at a 40% increase for the last level of the game.

- These changes originally caused enemies to be placed closer together, changing how difficulty scaling works.
-This was countered with the new "Minumum enemy distance" setting to prevent enemy spam.

- _These new settings will likely need further balance, so I would appreciate feedback that anyone has on the new difficulty curve._

  **Q: What's going to be in the next update?**

  A: You can see what changes are going to be implemented by looking at the [changelog](https://raw.githubusercontent.com/Coolcord/Level-Headed/master/Doc/Changelog.txt).